 Different pet insurance companies will offer different kinds of coverage for your pet’s medical care.
 At Lemonade, we’ve got a few different ways you can customize your policy.

 For starters, a basic Lemonade pet health insurance policy will cover your dog or cat for the following, in the event your pet has an unexpected accident or illness:

 - Diagnostics: Blood tests, x-rays, MRIs, CT scans and lab work

 - Procedures: Outpatient, specialty and emergency care, hospitalization, and surgery

 - Medication: Injections or prescription meds

 So, if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
 Same goes for broken bones, allergies, ingestion of toxic foods, and more.
-Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees and physical therapy, as well as two great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.
+Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees, physical therapy, dental illness, behavioral conditions, and end-of-life and remembrance, as well as three great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.